Online health communities: Who benefits most?

 While online health communities can provide general benefits.
 There are also particular individuals who may benefit most from them.
 In particular, online health communities are especially beneficial when they are used in a way that allows for connections and resources that would otherwise be unavailable.
 For example, while members of an online health community may know one another, a real strength and benefit of them is that they can connect people who would have otherwise been unable to do so.
 There are certain individuals who may have smaller in-person networks who can adequately address their medical needs.
-Therefore for these individuals, online health networks may be particularly beneficial.
+Therefore, for these individuals, online health networks may be particularly beneficial.
 Specifically, the availability of online health communities is especially appreciated by individuals with impaired mobility, potentially embarrassing medical conditions, or caretaker responsibilities that may prohibit them from receiving adequate face-to-face medical and emotional support.

 Beyond this, there are several factors that have been identified for evaluating patient experiences with online health communities and evaluating who they benefit.
-The four main dimensions that contribute to a patients experience with online health communities include: pragmatic, empathic, sociability, and usability.
+The four main dimensions that contribute to a patient's experience with online health communities include: pragmatic, empathic, sociability, and usability.
 The pragmatic dimension refers to the goals of a user, and if the use of the community aids achievement of those goals.
 The empathic dimension refers to the feelings and emotions of empathy that are felt when interacting with the community.
 The sociability dimension refers to the overall social experience that a patient feels when interacting with the community.
 Finally, the usability dimension refers to the experience a patient has when navigating the features of the community.
 Together these features can help identify for which patients and on what platforms the largest benefits will be seen.